 Perhaps this time the cryptocurrency is entering a period of sustained growth.
 The problem is there’s no way of knowing for sure.
 Bitcoin has so little history as an asset, and what little history it does have suggests that when the price goes south, it reaaallly goes south.

 Bitcoin will likely set new highs in the future.
 We just don’t know if that will be tomorrow, a few weeks from now, or another year from now.
 I’m not dismissing bitcoin’s utility in today’s digital world.
 It clearly has a place as the global financial system becomes increasingly digital and interconnected.
 It’s not going away.

 My point is more to question its reliability as an investment right now.
 To me, bitcoin is like a banana: you could buy it as it starts to ripen, and it may taste great for a few days, but then it quickly develops bruises, loses its taste, and eventually turns black.

-As the last four years have shown, bitcoin can be a very good long-term investment.
+As the last five years have shown, bitcoin can be a very good long-term investment.
 But you have to get it at just the right time (i.e. not when everyone is talking about it), and you have to be willing to stomach some major ups and downs along the way.